vazco/meteor-universe-modules-npm/README.md

 {
   "packages":{
     "classnames": "2.1.3",
-    "react-tabs-component": "1.1.3"
+    "rc-tabs": "5.5.0"
   },
   "system": {
     // In bundle "react" will be replaced by universe:modules dependency.
-    "dependencies": ["react"]
+    "dependencies": ["react", "react-dom"]
   }
 }
 ```

 In example we can see how to change source of module for `require('react')` from NPM dependencies
 on to System Js `System.import('react')`.
 All call to 'react/*' by require() will be redirected to System.import()

 **Tip:** Package universe:utilities-react from version 0.5.1 provides react from meteor package under system module "react" with dependencies "react/*" like "react/addons" .
 It means that if you want use some npm package (that need "react/addons", "react/lib/*" ...)
 Instead of manually register of modules for systemjs,
 you can use our package `universe:utilities-react` to provide react modules.